Nice to meet you.

 • Automating the transfer of crucial data between offline and online storage is part of data lifecycle management.

-• The valuation, categorization, and protection of information assets from various threats, such as facility interruptions, application and user mistakes, equipment failure, malware infections, and virus assaults, are all part of information lifecycle management.
+• Information lifecycle management includes the valuation, categorization, and protection of information assets from various threats, such as facility interruptions, application and user mistakes, equipment failure, malware infections, and virus assaults.

 Data protection vs. data privacy vs. data security